gu-gridh/model-viewer/README.md

 ## Usage

-http://localhost:5173/ directs to the Home Page http://localhost:5173/pointcloud directs to the Pointcloud Viewer http://localhost:5173/mesh directs to the 3dhop
+http://localhost:5173/ directs to the Home Page http://localhost:5173/pointcloud/?q=tobin93 directs to the Pointcloud Viewer http://localhost:5173/mesh/?q=gargo directs to the 3dhop Viewer

-A sample url would look like http://localhost:5173/pointcloud/?q=tobin93 for Potree links

 ## Installation